akthammomani/ai_powered_maestro_finder/README.md

 -- Project Status: Completed

-Lightweight web app that can name the composer behind a classical piano piece in seconds.
-Upload a MIDI file or record a short audio snippet; the app predicts **Bach, Beethoven, Chopin, or Mozart** and shows clear confidence bars, a piano-roll, and optional sheet-music preview.

 ## **Introduction**

 **AI-Powered Maestro Finder** turns symbolic music into quick, explainable predictions.
 It’s a complete pipeline—from raw MIDIs to trained models to an interactive Streamlit app—built to be readable, reproducible, and easy to extend.